Our Breeding Program

 Four cornerstones of our breeding program remain: to produce dogs that are excellent in health, temperament, working ability, and structure.

-1. Titling for Breeding Stock (Parent Dogs) –
+Strict Qualification for Breeding Stock -

 -